cams-hoi/cams-hoi.github.io/README.md

 # CAMS

 This is a PyTorch implementation of [CAMS website](https://cams-hoi.github.io).

+### Environment

-Most packages we use are listed in [environment.yml](https://github.com/cams-hoi/cams-hoi.github.io/environment.yml), and we use the implementation of MANO hand from [manotorch](https://github.com/lixiny/manotorch)
+Install PyTorch and most other packages we use are listed in [environment.yml](https://github.com/cams-hoi/cams-hoi.github.io/environment.yml).
+We use the implementation of MANO hand from [manotorch](https://github.com/lixiny/manotorch).

 ### Data Preparation